TrelisResearch/arc-agi-2025/llm-python/experiment_notes.md

 Aggregate results saved to: logs/20250718_114919_aggregate_summary_arc-agi-1_all_evaluation_3runs.json

 #### Thinking mode
+**Note that the cost for one run of the 400 arc-agi-1 evaluation tasks is about $2.70 (absolute cost doesn't mean anything, but it's relative.
+When I run on runpod I just assign $0.15/MM input and $0.6/MM output.).**

+Reasoning mode is 5x more expensive than non-thinking mode, but does score more than 5x higher - which is a better than linear improvement, far better than an exponential improvement!
+So, here, reasoning seems to be worth it.
+This hints (although it's just one datapoint) keeping reasoning, with SOAR methods may well be worth it?

+The motivation for reasoning would be if it is capable of reaching correct answers that cannot be reached through sampling.
+This is always a hot debate in RL and the answer here is not clear to me [i.e. it is sometimes argued that doing RL just reduces the need for sampling, but doesn't necessarily hit new answers].

 ```bash
 uv run python run_arc_tasks.py --dataset arc-agi-1 --subset all_evaluation --repeat-runs 3 --max_workers 64 --max_turns 1 --model Qwen/Qwen3-4B --independent-attempts --base-url http://91.199.227.82:13579/v1
 ```